-Jo was brought up in East Anglia and lives on the outskirts of Bury St Edmunds, with her husband Peter and their dog Welly.
-They have four daughters.
+Jo was brought up in East Anglia and lives on the outskirts of Bury St Edmunds, with her husband Peter and their dogs Welly and Norman.
+They have four grown-up daughters and have recently become grandparents.
+Much of her early life was spent supporting local causes and schools acting as a governor and chair of various committees.

 As a mature student, Jo studied part time alongside work commitments and family.
 She achieved first class degrees at both BSc and MSc levels.
 Jo then began to study for a PhD in Small and Medium Sized Enterprise and Social Responsibility, with a focus on worker health at the University of Nottingham.
 Unfortunately, a second bout of cancer forced this to be put on hold.

-Jo’s lifelong interest in Politics was rekindled as a cancer campaigner.
-She was elected as a Lincolnshire County Councillor, taking on an executive function with a focus on Economic Development, Environment, Education and Tourism.
+A lifelong interest in Politics was rekindled as a cancer campaigner for the charity Breakthrough Breast Cancer.
+She was elected as a Lincolnshire County Councillor, taking on an executive function with a focus on Economic Development, Environment, Education and Tourism and sitting on the health and well-being board which is where she felt she might make a difference.
+Realising it was more national policy that needed changing she decided to run for Parliament.

 Jo was the first female elected as a Member of Parliament for Bury St Edmunds in 2015, re-elected again in 2017 and for a third time in 2019 with the biggest majority in constituency history.